 Method of assessment

-Whitehead et al. (2005) A photographic Atlas for Physical Anthropology
+Whitehead PF et al. (2004).
+A photographic atlas for physical anthropology.
+Morton.

 8.1 demonstrate knowledge of the characteristic adaptations, together with the diversity and unifying themes in form and function, of species belonging to the order Primates